Home > Destinations > Visiting iconic Scottish locations on the Spirit of Scotland

 Each day aboard this luxury vessel is a journey, an often over-used word, but nonetheless a true one.
 As the barge cruises from Banavie northwards towards Inverness, we venture through some of the most incredible Scottish landscapes.

-Day trips and tours on the Spirit of Scotland
+Day trips from Inverness and on the Spirit of Scotland

 Every day, an off-barge experience creates a highlight for the day and is a good opportunity to get some exercise and move away from the lure of the food and the open bar.
 The itinerary is carefully planned to provide a level of interest and interaction without being overly onerous.